John Robinson (American football): USC

-After spending several seasons in radio and television broadcasting, Robinson returned to the sidelines in 1993 with USC.
-In his second stint with the Trojans, the team won three straight bowl games, including the 1996 Rose Bowl.
-Though Robinson never finished with a losing season at USC, his mark of 37-21-2 (including a 1-11 mark against traditional rivals Notre Dame and UCLA) led to his dismissal following the 1997 season.
+UNLV

 Two years later, Robinson was hired to coach football at the University of Nevada, Las Vegas.
-Robinson won his first two ganes in 1999, the second win coming at Baylor where the Rebels won despite entering the game's final play down by three points and not possessing the ball; the Rebels finished 3–8 in Robinson's first year.
-The Rebels rebounded to win eight games in 2000, including a 31-14 victory over Arkansas in the Las Vegas Bowl, Robinson's only bowl appearance with the Running Rebels.
-In 2002, Robinson was chosen as the university's athletic director, but he stepped down from that position a year later to concentrate on the coaching position.
+Robinson won his first two games in 1999, the second win was against Baylor where the Rebels won despite entering the game's final play down by three points and not possessing the ball; the Rebels finished 3–8 in Robinson's first year.
+The Rebels rebounded to win eight games in 2000, including a 31–14 victory over Arkansas in the Las Vegas Bowl, Robinson's only bowl appearance with the Rebels.
+In 2002, Robinson was chosen as the university's athletic director, but he stepped down from that position a year later to concentrate on the coaching.
 In 2003, he was inducted into the Rose Bowl Hall of Fame.
 Despite being relieved of duty as athletic director, he resigned after going 2–9 in his final season in 2004.

+San Marcos High School

-In 2010, Robinson returned to coaching as defensive coordinator at San Marcos High School in San Marcos, California, having never before coached at the high school level.
-With Robinson's assistance, the Knights went 4-7 and reached the CIF-San Diego Section football playoffs.
+In 2010, Robinson returned to coaching as a defensive coordinator at San Marcos High School in San Marcos, California, having never before coached at the high school level.
+With Robinson's assistance, the Knights went 4–7 and reached the CIF-San Diego Section football playoffs.

 In July 2019, Robinson joined the LSU football program as a senior consultant to head coach Ed Orgeron.
 He remained in that position through the 2021 season.

 Outside of coaching

-Robinson began a three decade long association with Sports USA Radio Network in 1998, and as of January 2018 serves as a color analyst for the network.
-He is a board member for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame defensive back Ronnie Lott, and is awarded annually to college football's Defensive IMPACT Player of the Year.
+Robinson began a three-decade long association with Sports USA Radio Network in 1998 and as of January 2018 served as a color analyst for the network.
+He was a board member for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame defensive back Ronnie Lott and is awarded annually to college football's Defensive IMPACT Player of the Year.

+Personal life and death

 His son, David Robinson, is a defensive coordinator for the Fullerton College Hornets football program.
 He had played on Fullerton's 1983 national title team.
 David worked for his father as an assistant coach, working in six bowl games, most notably the 1995 Cotton Bowl and 1996 Rose Bowl.

-Robinson currently resides in Encinitas, California.
+Robinson later resided in Encinitas, California.
+He died from complications of pneumonia in Baton Rouge, Louisiana, on November 11, 2024, at the age of 89.